-So you’re jetting off to Los Cabos for a beach holiday.
+So you’re jetting off to Los Cabos in Mexico for a beach holiday.
 Lucky you!

 Okay, let’s dive in!

-This is THE beach in Cabo!
-A two-mile expanse of coarse golden sand stretching from the marina in Cabo San Lucas, Medano Beach is the best place to swim in Cabo.
+Of all the beaches in Los Cabos, this is probably the best.
+A two-mile expanse of coarse golden sand stretching from the marina in Cabo San Lucas, Medano Beach is also the best place to swim in Cabo.
 The tequila-clear water is usually calm, with very little surf.

 Not surprisingly, this beach is also the most popular.